MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 ### Use multiple languages

-You can use multiple languages in one notebook by specifying the correct language magic command at the beginning of a cell, or switch the cell language from the language picker of a cell.
+You can use multiple languages in a notebook by specifying the language magic command at the beginning of a cell, you can also switch the cell language from the language picker.
 The following table lists the magic commands to switch cell languages.

 :::image type="content" source="media\author-execute-notebook\language-command-in-cell.png" alt-text="Screenshot showing an example of the language magic command entered at the beginning of a cell." lightbox="media\author-execute-notebook\language-command-in-cell.png":::